MicrosoftDocs/azure-docs/articles/sql-database/sql-database-geo-replication-failover-transact-sql.md

 ---
 # Initiate a planned or unplanned failover for Azure SQL Database with Transact-SQL

 This article shows you how to initiate failover to a secondary SQL Database using Transact-SQL.
-To configure Geo-Replication, see [Configure Geo-Replication for Azure SQL Database](sql-database-geo-replication-transact-sql.md).
+To configure geo-replication, see [Configure geo-replication for Azure SQL Database](sql-database-geo-replication-transact-sql.md).

 To initiate failover, you need the following:

-* A login that is DBManager on the primary, have db_ownership of the local database that you will geo-replicate, and be DBManager on the partner server(s) to which you will configure Geo-Replication.
+* A login that is DBManager on the primary, have db_ownership of the local database that you will geo-replicate, and be DBManager on the partner server(s) to which you will configure geo-replication.
 * SQL Server Management Studio (SSMS)

 > [!IMPORTANT]